The Power of Preparation

 Caring for vulnerable family members

 If you have older family members or those with special needs, make sure they have enough medication and supplies for a few days.
 If they don’t live with you, arrange for a neighbor to check in on them.
 If a severe weather event is expected, consider having your relative stay with you if feasible; otherwise, call them daily.
-If you have an infant or young children, make sure that you have a great formula, diapers, medication, and other supplies on hand to weather an outage lasting several days or more.
+If you have an infant or young children, ensure you have plenty of baby formula, diapers, medication, and other supplies to weather an outage lasting several days or more.

 Keeping four-legged family members safe